-- Adhere to all school policies, many of which are specifically written with safeguarding in mind for example: Child Protection and Safeguarding, Behaviour, Physical Intervention, Anti Bullying, Equal Opportunities, Health and Safety, Use of Images (photography and DVD), Disability Discrimination, E- safety. - Behave in a mature, respectful, safe, fair and considered manner at all times. - Provide a good example and 'positive role model' to the pupils - Observe other people's right to confidentiality (Unless you need to report something to the Headteacher or DSL e.g. concerns about a child protection issue). - Treat all children equally; never confer favour on particular children, or build 'special relationships' with individual children, except where one to one working is part of a plan agreed by the school (eg for counselling, tuition, mentoring or other purpose).
+- Adhere to all school policies, many of which are specifically written with safeguarding in mind for example: Child Protection and Safeguarding, Behaviour, Physical Intervention, Anti Bullying, Equal Opportunities, Health and Safety, E- safety. - Behave in a mature, respectful, safe, fair and considered manner at all times. - Provide a good example and 'positive role model' to the pupils - Observe other people's right to confidentiality (Unless you need to report something to the Headteacher or DSL e.g. concerns about a child protection issue). - Treat all children equally; never confer favour on particular children, or build 'special relationships' with individual children, except where one to one working is part of a plan agreed by the school (eg for counselling, tuition, mentoring or other purpose).